Chanonry Sailing Club

 The historic harbour, with its concrete pad for drying-out, is available for the free use of members and at a small charge for visitors.
 No notice is needed for stays of “one tide” but permission should be sought from the Harbourmaster for longer stays.

-Free winter storage is available at the Club subject to availability.
+Winter storage is available at the Club subject to availability.

 CRUISES IN COMPANY